MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 The `Process Scene Object` generates a hidden object ID which identifies the object internally in the VR Builder process.

 In addition, it is possible to associate an arbitrary number of groups to every scene object.
-Groups can be used in behaviors and conditions to interact with unspecified objects with a certain group rather than an object with a specific object ID.
+Some behaviors and conditions can interact with unspecified objects within a certain group rather than a specific object with a given object ID.

-You can select and add an existing group from the list, or create and add directly a new group.
-You can remove a group from an object by clicking the X button next to it.
+You can select and assign an existing group from the list, or create and directly assign a new group.
+You can unassign a group from an object by clicking the X button next to it.
 Groups are stored on a per-project basis and can be created, edited or deleted from `Project Settings > VR Builder > Scene Object Groups`.

 It is possible to edit multiple Process Scene Objects at the same time to add or remove groups in bulk.
 When multiple objects are selected, all groups on all objects are listed.